kate-orlova/sitecore-content-hub/README.md

 1. Then proceed to the _Actions_ tab and add an action selecting the appropriate action that you created earlier from the dropdown list.
 1. When finished, click _Save and close_ and enable your newly created trigger.

+### user-group-mapping
+`DAM/Scripts/user-group-mapping.csx` is an example script to map SSO roles to user groups within the Content Hub DAM.